Bellefontaine, Ohio: Logan County Historical Society

 The Logan County Historical Society and museum was first housed in the McBeth School, built in 1919 as the last of the four elementary schools to be built in Bellefontaine at the turn of the century.
 The building was sold at public auction in 1957 to the Church of God.
 In 1971 McBeth School was purchased by the Logan County Historical Society for use as the Logan County Historical Museum.
 The historical society eventually grew out of the 3-story building and moved to its current home closer to Downtown.
 McBeth School has been adapted for use as an apartment building.

 Today the museum includes the Orr mansion, former home of the local Orr family; as well as an extension to the mansion that includes history exhibits from around the county.
 The Mansion portion of the building has been completely restored by the historical society.
 Day-to-day operations in the museum and The Logan County Historical Society are supported by a Logan County tax levy and donations received from visitors to the museum.
-Donations also can be contributed to the society to be used in historical displays.
-Recent donations in the 21st century include the 1950s era "house call" bag from local doctor George E. Nixon.